-Step 5: Advanced Prognosis : "His Disciples Believed in Him" (v.
-11)-Participating in the New Creation

-Disciples participate in this New Creation (with its purification and blessing) by faith in Christ, crucified and raised.
-Faith is not an illusion or a delusion, it is not drunkenness, but a clear, wide-eyed response to the fact that God in Christ has "revealed his glory" to save and redeem us through the cross.
-Faith sees what is "inferior" and what is "superior," it distinguishes between the blessing of creation and the blessings of Christ.
-This it does not in order to pit one against the other but so that purposes of God in the Old Creation (and its blessings) and the purposes of God in the New Creation (and its blessings) might be respected.
+Step 5: Advanced Prognosis (Internal Solution) : "His Disciples Believed in Him" (v.
+11): Participating in the New Creation Disciples participate in this New Creation (with its purification and blessing) by faith in Christ, crucified and raised.
+Faith is not an illusion or a delusion, it is not drunkenness or evasion.
+Rather, it is a clear-sighted, wide-eyed response to the fact that God in Christ has "revealed his glory" (v.
+11) to save and redeem us through the cross.
+Faith in Christ sees what is "inferior" and what is "superior."
+It distinguishes between the blessings of creation and the blessings of Christ.
+This it does not in order to pit one against the other but in order that the purposes of God in the Old Creation (and its blessings) and the purposes of God in the New Creation (and its blessings) might be honored, respected and enjoyed for what they are.
+Faith in Christ is that unique posture by which we believers "fill the jars" of our old lives with water-call it repentance-only to draw out of those jars the best of all possible wines-call it the sinner-forgiving, life-giving, joysustaining gift of Christ himself.

-Step 6: Final Prognosis : "You Have Kept The Good Wine Until Now" (v.
-10)-Celebrating the New Creation in the Midst of the Old
+Step 6: Final Prognosis (External Solution) : "You Have Kept The Good Wine Until Now" (v.
+10): Celebrating the New Creation in the Midst of the Old

-Although the New Creation (and its goods and benefits) comes late on the scene, it does not simply cast off or negate the Old Creation and its celebration.
-Jesus did not stop the party.
-On the contrary, he gives himself-the source of the New Creation-as the reason for the party to continue in hope until that day when God brings it to an end.
-True, the New Creation has its own feast-the Eucharist; but those who celebrate that feast (the church, believers in Christ, brothers and sisters of Jesus, sons and daughters of Mary-the images in the text are many) never cease to exist in and to celebrate the Old Creation with gusto.
-Christians still live in, render service to, and give thanks for life in the Old Creation.
-Moreover, they do so precisely because of the New Creation they now also participate in and they do so in all soberness, without any illusions or delusions about its transitory nature.
-But this one New Creation concern is paramount as they continue to participate in the Old Creation.
-Unlike the stewards of the Old Creations, the stewards of the New Creation are quite eager to point to their reason for hope-Jesus himself.
+Although the New Creation with its superlative benefits comes late on the scene, it does not simply cast off the Old Creation or throw cold water on its celebrations.
+Although in the face of the impending wine shortage, the stewards of the feast in our text may have thought it was time to close the party, Jesus did not-and neither do we.
+Indeed, "that hour has not yet come" (v.
+4)-although, all we will need for that hour is now provided us in Jesus Christ, crucified and raised.
+True, the New Creation has its own unique feast, the Eucharist.
+But those who celebrate that feast (the church, believers in Christ, brothers and sisters of Jesus, sons and daughters of Mary-the images in the text are many) never cease to heed the command to "go in peace" back into the Old Creation and to celebrate and serve it with gusto and "thanks to God."
+Indeed, Christians are more equipped than anyone to live in, render service to, and give thanks for the life of the Old Creation.
+But we do so without any illusions or delusions concerning its transitory nature.
+We do so with Jesus' words ringing in our ears: "fill the jars" with the water of repentance and then "draw out" the wine of forgiveness and eternal life.
+In a sense, Christians, like their Lord are also rather unique guests there too and like Mary, his mother, they are eager to point others to the reason for their hope-Jesus himself.
 Of him we are eager to say with Mary, "Do whatever he tells you" (v.
 5).
 For the wine of the New Creation is the wine that purifies and that exists in great, unending abundance!